Your Ultimate Guide to State Parks in South Carolina

 Need To Know: The Ridgeline Trail connects three parks and spans two states.

-Kings Mountain State Park in South Carolina is a beautiful state park in the Piedmont region 40 miles from Charlotte, North Carolina, and offers a fantastic outdoor escape.
+Kings Mountain State Park in South Carolina is a beautiful state park in the Piedmont region, 40 miles from Charlotte, North Carolina, and offers a fantastic outdoor escape.
 With miles of forested trails, it's perfect for hiking.
-Plus, the park has two fishing lakes and is right next to Kings Mountain National Military Park, which adds historical significance to the area.
+Plus, the park features two fishing lakes and is right next to Kings Mountain National Military Park, adding to the historical significance to the area.

 To add to the list of things to do in Kings Mountain State Park, it also hosts special events throughout the year, like the November living history demonstrations at the replica 1800s Piedmont farm.
 And if you want to stay a little longer, the Kings Mountain campground has equestrian facilities and provides easy access to all the outdoor activities.